What this policy is about

 Under the GDPR, you have a right to know what personal information we hold about you.
 To request any information, please fill in the Subject Access Request Form and send it to The Data Controller, World Jewish Relief, 54 Crewys Road, London NW2 2AD.
 Alternatively email us at firstname.lastname@example.org and we will make sure that this is handled in a swift and appropriate manner.

-If you do not want to receive information from us, or would only like to receive information about a certain aspect of what we do (e.g. events or emergencies) please get in touch with us and we will change your preferences: 020 8736 1250 or email@example.com
+If you do not want to receive information from us, or would only like to receive information about a certain aspect of what we do (e.g. events or emergencies), or you would like to opt out of your data being processed for wealth screening, please get in touch with us and we will change your preferences: 020 8736 1250 or email@example.com

 How we protect your personal information